shreyapawate/WEBDEV/javascript.md

 JavaScript	Behaviour & Logic
 🔹 Example
 console.log("Hello JavaScript");

+Browser prints output in the console.

 🎯 Interview Answer

 JavaScript is a scripting language used to create dynamic and interactive web pages.
-It runs in browsers using JavaScript engines and can also run on servers using Node.js.
+It runs inside browsers using JavaScript engines and can also run on servers using Node.js.

 ✅ 2.
 Console in JavaScript
 📘 Notes

 The console is used for debugging and displaying program output.

-Developers use it to test code and find errors.

 Common Console Methods
 console.log("Message");
 console.error("Error");
 console.warn("Warning");
 console.table([1,2,3]);
-Where to Access
+Access Console

-Browser → Developer Tools → Console Tab
+Browser → Developer Tools → Console tab.

 🎯 Interview Answer